 After you've created your ads, it's important to make sure they're actually appearing to customers.
-You can use the Ad Preview and Diagnosis tool, and check your account statistics, to figure out whether your ads are up and running.
+You can use the Ad Preview and Diagnosis tool or check your account statistics to figure out whether your ads are up and running.

 There are many things that determine when and where your ad appears.
 Here are some of the main ones:

-Targeting: Your ad will typically show only to people you've targeted, generally meaning people who are searching for your keywords in the language and location you've selected.
+- Targeting.
+Your ad will typically show only to people you've targeted, generally meaning people who are searching for your keywords in the language and location you've selected.
 If you're trying to find your ad, you may not see it if your settings are different from the ones you're targeting.
 For example, if you're searching from a computer in San Francisco but your ad targets Los Angeles, your ad won't appear in your search.
-By using the Ad Preview and Diagnosis tool, however, you can choose any location targeting settings to successfully preview your ad.
+To successfully preview your ad using any location targeting settings, use the Ad Preview and Diagnosis tool.

 - Ad position.
 If your ad rank isn't high enough, your ad might not appear on the first page of Google search results.
 Your ad rank is determined by the quality of your ad (your “Quality Score”) and the maximum cost-per-click bid you've set.
 Google doesn't show the same ads on each page, so your ad may appear on the second, third, or subsequent page.
 Learn more about how ad position is determined.